 You don’t need to wait for a special adoption month.
 Wonderful candidates of all shapes, ages, and sizes–even some pedigree kitties!–wait for you at area shelters all year long.

-Two decades ago, my cat Seren-Kitty showed up on a friend’s back porch, and purred her way into my heart–and she lived with us for 22 years.
+Two decades ago, my cat Seren-Kitty showed up on a friend’s back porch, and purred her way into my heart.
+She lived with us for 22 years.
 Then five years ago, Karma-Kat decided to adopt us when he tried to dig his way through the patio window.
 May you be as lucky as my family to find the cat (or three) of your dreams!

 What’s your shelter cat “gotcha-day” story?
 Did you find the kitty of your dreams as a retired show cat?
 Feral rescue?
 Inherit her from an ailing in-law?
 What’s your best advice for those wanting to adopt during National Adopt A (Shelter) Cat Month?

 I love hearing from you, so please share comments and questions.
 Note: Upon occasion, sponsored links to other website, affiliate links to books or other products may be included in posts, from which I earn a small amount with each purchase from the blog.
-This blog post includes affiliate links but I do not include any information that I don’t believe benefits readers.
 Do you have an ASK AMY question you’d like answered?
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book giveaways and appearances related to my September Day pet-centric THRILLERS WITH BITE!